-I’ve been blogging for three years, both for my personal blog (no longer in service) and my business blog.
+I’ve been blogging for several years, both for my personal blog (no longer in service) and my business blog.

 There are things to consider before starting a blog.
 Let’s look at them: